 The wires shape is a staged desired alignment of teeth that slowly molds with each adjustment to the final result.
 Brackets hold the wires.
 In some cases, elastics serve to fixate the brackets.

-However, there are malocclusion cases that require extra effort, like the case of jaw repositioning.
+However, there are malocclusion cases that require an extra effort, like the case of a jaw repositioning.
 In such cases, elastics attach to brackets with hooks.
 Not all brackets have these hooks.

 An Orthodontist plans the complete treatment, knowing beforehand which teeth will have these hooks.
 Elastics hold on to two separated hooks exerting additional stress.
 The brackets apply force to the band that stretches.
 At the same time, the band applies force in both directions.